Chart Color Schemes

 Dardanup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dardanup, as evaluated at the 2016 Census, consisted of 94.6% houses and 5.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
-Home ownership in Dardanup was 41.6%, with mortgaged dwellings at 44.1% and rented dwellings at 14.3%.
-The median monthly mortgage repayment in the area was $1,750, while the median weekly rent figure was $260.
-Nationally, Dardanup's mortgage repayments were lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+The dwelling structure in Dardanup, as evaluated at the latest Census held on 28 August 2016, consisted of 94.6% houses and 5.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro WA's structure which was 88.1% houses and 11.8% other dwellings.
+The level of home ownership in Dardanup was 41.6%, with the remaining dwellings either mortgaged (44.1%) or rented (14.3%).
+The median monthly mortgage repayment in the area at that time was $1,750, while the median weekly rent figure was recorded as $260.
+Nationally, Dardanup's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing